opendaylight/docs/docs/documentation.rst

       individual features under a single project-wide chapter or section
     * The feature documentation can be provided as a single ``.rst`` file or multiple ``.rst`` files if the features fall into different groups
-    * Feature documentation should start with appromimately 300 word overview of the project and include references to any automatically-generated API documentation as well as more general developer information (see :ref:`kinds-of-docs`).
+    * Feature documentation should start with approximately 300 words overview of the project and include references to any automatically-generated API documentation as well as more general developer information (see :ref:`kinds-of-docs`).